 Report # Name Description Required MCOs 2 Related Party Transactions and Obligations Provides a summary of transactions and obligations with related parties/affiliates All 4 (A-H) Lag Reports Provides an analysis that assists in determining the accuracy of historical medical claims liability estimates, which is helpful in assessing the adequacy of current liabilities.
 All 5 (A-G) Income Statement Provides an analysis of revenues and expenses completed for each rate cell.
-All 6 (A) Nursing Facility and Personal Assistance Statistics Provides data on key measures of price and utilization for nursing facility and personal assistance services All 6 (B) Pharmaceutical Price and Utilization Statistics Provides data on key measures of price and utilization for pharmaceutical services All 8 (A, B, C) Coordination of Benefits Reports Captures MCO activities involving coordination of benefits utilizing third party resources All 13 (A, B) Subcapitation Data Summary and Data Detail Reports Provides summary information on all MCO subcapitation payments made during the quarter All
+All 5 (V and H) Income Statement Provides additional revenues and expenses, specific to COVID-19 Vaccine Non-Risk Arrangement.
+All 6 (A) Nursing Facility and Personal Assistance Statistics Provides data on key measures of price and utilization for nursing facility and personal assistance services All 6 (B) Pharmaceutical Price and Utilization Statistics Provides data on key measures of price and utilization for pharmaceutical services All 8 (A, B, C) Coordination of Benefits Reports Captures MCO activities involving coordination of benefits utilizing third party resources 13 (A, B) Subcapitation Data Summary and Data Detail Reports Provides summary information on all MCO subcapitation payments made during the quarter All 42 Medical Loss Ratio Reporting Provides an analysis of revenue and costs that are specific to the CHC program All